Find Affordable College Courses

 Petersburg, VA

-Virginia State University did quite well in this year’s ranking of the best schools for social work students.
-It came in at #8 on the list.
-Located in the suburb of Petersburg, Virginia State is a public college with a small student population.
+Virginia State University came in at #8 in this year’s edition of the Best Social Work Schools in Virginia ranking.
+Located in the suburb of Petersburg, Virginia State is a public school with a small student population.

 While working on their degree, social work majors at Virginia State accumulate an average of around $31,000 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $143.

-Norfolk State University did quite well in this year’s ranking of the best schools for social work students.
-It came in at #9 on the list.
-Norfolk State is a medium-sized public school located in the midsize city of Norfolk.
+With a ranking of #9, Norfolk State University did quite well on this year’s best schools for social work students.
+Norfolk State is a medium-sized public school located in the medium-sized city of Norfolk.

 Social Work majors at Norfolk State take out an average of $44,560 in student loans while working on their egree.
 This translates to an average monthly loan payment of $144, based on a 10-year repayment plan.